top of page

 Atmosphere 4

 Since NC State’s men’s basketball and football teams both play off-campus, it is nice that the baseball facility is still located on campus.
 Dormitories rise beyond the left field wall and pine trees line the right field wall, which gives Doak Field a quaint college atmosphere.
-While the location of Doak Field has been the home of Pack 9 since 1966, the current seating areas, press box, office tower, concessions, and restrooms were all built in an extensive renovation in 2002.
+While the location of Doak Field has been the home of the Pack 9 since 1966, the current seating areas, press box, office tower, concessions, and restrooms were all built in an extensive renovation in 2002.

 Neighborhood 3

-Amedeo’s Italian Restaurant is also located on Western Boulevard and was started by a former Wolfpack football player.
-There is a large variety of NC State memorabilia located at each booth, and their Italian food is some of the best in the area.
-Another popular local restaurant is Mitch’s Tavern, located on Hillsborough Street across from campus.
-Part of the movie Bull Durham was filmed at Mitch’s; it is where the initial meeting between Kevin Costner and Tim Robbins was filmed.
+Amedeo’s Italian Restaurant is also located on Western Boulevard across the street from campus and was started by a former Wolfpack football player.
+There is a large variety of NC State memorabilia located throughout the restaurant, and their Italian food is some of the best in the area.

 Being located in Raleigh, there is no shortage of other activities to participate in when visiting the city.
 A good activity before or after a game would be to take the short drive to downtown Raleigh and take a stroll around the state Capitol.
 The North Carolina Museum of History and the North Carolina Museum of Science are both located within a block of the state Capitol.

-Fans 3
+Fans 4

 Access 5

-Return on Investment 4
+Return on Investment 3

 Extras 3